 - The amortization period (the number of years it will take to pay off the mortgage)

 This is why it can be far easier to use a mortgage calculator.
-Learn how to easily calculate all the numbers in part two of “How much mortgage can I afford?”
+Learn how to easily find out how much mortgage you can qualify for in part two of “How much mortgage can I afford?”